 Materials and Methods: A 3T (Siemens Prisma) with 64-channel receive only head coil was used to scan 10 right-handed human subjects (mean age 24 ± 5 Years, 5 male) at UC Riverside.
-Resting state data (52 slices with echo time 32ms, repetition time 2000ms, flip angle 77°, and voxel size $2 \times 2 \times 3$ mm3) was collected for 5 minutes while the subjects stared at a white fixation cross on a black screen and were told not to dwell on anything in particular.
+Resting state data (52 slices with echo time 32ms, repetition time 2000ms, flip angle 77°, and voxel size 2×2×3 mm3) was collected for 5 minutes while the subjects stared at a white fixation cross on a black screen and were told not to dwell on anything in particular.
 Then subjects squeezed a squeeze-ball for 30 seconds, followed by another 5 minute resting state scan.
 FMRIB Software Library (FSL) was utilized to perform standard preprocessing steps: motion correlation, brain extraction, smoothing, slice time correction, and registration to standard space.
 Matlab was utilized to implement temporal smoothing, regression of CSF, and a sliding time window correlation analysis using a window of 40 time points.
-The mean within-network (FPCN), dorsal attention network (DAN), and salience network (SN)) along with the connectivity between these networks and LC.
+The mean within-network correlation was found for four networks of interest (default mode network (DMN), fronto-parietal control network (FPCN), dorsal attention network (DAN), and salience network (SN)) along with the connectivity between these networks and LC.
 The first and last ten time points were excluded for edge effects.
-Standard Package for the Social Sciences (SPSS) was used to perform paired t-tests before and after squeezing for the within network connectivity between the networks and LC, and variance.
+Standard Package for the Social Sciences (SPSS) was used to perform paired t-tests before and after squeezing for the within network connectivity, connectivity between the networks and LC, and variance.